There are many factors to consider about marriage.

 Children living in households with unrelated adults are nearly 50 times more likely to die of inflicted injuries as children living with two biological parents, according to a study of Missouri data published by the American Academy of Pediatrics.

 Most of the women in the focus group said they want to avoid the pain of divorce.
-Unfortunately, many people don’t understand that relationship dynamics without relationship structure increases that risk.
+Unfortunately, many people don’t understand that relationship dynamics without relationship structure increase that risk.

 If you’re in a serious relationship and wonder if you should take your relationship to the next level, think carefully.
 Instead of moving in together, consider taking a class that will help you know if you have learned all of the different skills that can help your relationship last a lifetime.